MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/new_indices_tutorial.md

 ## Multilevel indices

 Say we want to divide our electronic indices into an active and an inactive space.
-Then we can define the following spaces.
+Then we can define the following spaces

 ```@repl 1
 ActiveOrbital = new_space(:ActiveOrbital, "a", "pqrstuv")